UCSF-MS-DCC/msbio_origins_etl/README.txt

 2) Sanity checking the query results in excel.

-3) Transforming null fields from \N to "" using the command line tool sed and miscellaneous manual cleanup of data.

-4) Parsing and uploading the data to the database via the msbioscreen api using ruby scripts.
+3) Parsing and uploading the data to the database via the msbioscreen api using ruby scripts.

 EXTRACTING DATA POINTS